uzmam-beep/uzmam-beep/README.md

 # 💫 About Me:
-I'm currently working on developing a customer support AI agent
+I'm a third year computer science student at University College Dublin, currently working on developing a customer support AI agent.

 ## 🌐 Contact Me: